 The Kinsa app automatically takes underarm readings into account when calculating the severity of the fever, but it does not artificially add that 1°F to the temperature reading.

-- Rectal Readings
+For Rectal Readings

 Please see follow this post for some very useful information on how to take your baby's temperature rectally: How to Take a Baby's Rectal Temperature